jobinesh/cloud-native-applications/helidon-example-mp-rx-msg-kafka/README.md

 ## A Glance at the Implementation
 - RxMessagingKafkaConsumer: This class listens to the Kafka topic using the MicroProfile Reactive Messaging declarative constructs.
 - RxMessagingKafkaProducer:  This class publishes messages to the Kafka topic using the MicroProfile Reactive Messaging declarative constructs.
 It is used by GreetResource class.
-- GreetResource: This is the REST resource implemnetation used in this example.
-When updateGreeting method is called via REST PUT operation, the new greeting sent by cleint is sent to Kafka queue for consumption by the Kafka consumers
+- GreetResource: This is the REST resource implementation used in this example.
+When updateGreeting method is called via REST PUT operation, the new greeting sent by client is sent to Kafka queue for consumption by the Kafka consumers
 - microprofile-config.properties: This config file holds the kafka configuration used in this example

 ## Exercising the Example